huynhm/kata/README.md

 ### B. Convert from Roman to Arabic

-* Remove any and all current text files (including the 2 output files)  with
+* Remove any and all current text files (including the 2 output files).
+..*These were not added to .gitignore, in case a backup is desired to compare.

 `rm *.txt`